Xiaomi's Mi Mix Alpha is 180% screen, and it's crazy

 One hundred.
 And eight.
 Megapixels.

-The camera shoots 12,032x9,024-resolution photos, Xiaomi says.
+The camera shoots 12,032 by 9,024 resolution photos, Xiaomi says.
 That's a lot of pixels.
-More megapixels doesn't always mean better photos -- the Huawei P20 Pro takes excellent photos with a 40 megapixel lens, but the Google Pixel 3 takes equally-if-not-better photos with a 12.2 megapixel lens -- but it's hard not to be intrigued by 108 megapixels.
+More megapixels doesn't always mean better photos -- the Huawei P20 Pro takes excellent photos with a 40-megapixel lens, but the Google Pixel 3 takes equally-if-not-better photos with a 12.2-megapixel lens -- but it's hard not to be intrigued by 108 megapixels.
 To show off its prowess, Xiaomi demoed a photo taken with the camera and then showed that you can zoom in up to 8x without losing much detail at all.

 The sides of the phone will show reminders and notifications.
 The back will be dormant when you're using the phone as usual (i.e. using the front screen), but will turn on when you flip the phone around.
 There you'll have a display which has shortcuts to your most used apps.